danielcorin/blog/content/posts/trying-out-deepsparse.md

 ```

 Also, not the best.
-It looks like I have plently left to learn.
+It looks like I have plenty left to learn.

 ## What's next?